If your account has already been mostly set up by us, skim this article, then go to the list of what a company account owner can do.

 - You have 20 heavy vehicle drivers and you want them to do the pre-trip inspection course.
 None carry dangerous goods or drive a tipper truck as it's just chilled freight.
 Hide the DG and tipper modules.

 - You want your drivers to learn about driving in difficult conditions, but they only drive between Whangarei and Hamilton.
-Hide the two snow modules.
+Hide the snow and ice modules (see below).

-Click here for some sample module sets for the Fleet Driver Plan
+Click here for some sample module sets for Fleet Driver Skills

 You can choose one or more groups, then either turn off individual modules or turn off whole sections.
 Users that belong to these groups will only see the modules you allow them to see when they log in.
 We recommend you turn off the standard car, motorbike, heavy vehicle and tourist sections as these are designed for learner drivers or tourists.
 This way, all your drivers will get to the training via the courses menu option or via Your skills.